 Try this quick fix first

-One time I had one key on my mechanical keyboard decide to quit working.
-It was my right arrow key, if that matters.
-Everything else worked fine.
-I unplugged the keyboard and plugged it back in and it started working again.
+Occasionally I’ll have a random key on my mechanical keyboard decide to quit working.
+I unplug the keyboard and plug it back in and it starts working again.
 If your mechanical keyboard key stopped working, chances are it won’t be this easy, but it only takes a few seconds to try.
 And if it doesn’t work, you’re not out anything.

 Is it under warranty?

 Of course, if the keyboard is under warranty, you could consider sending it back for replacement.
 But that can be a hassle, and you may have to pay shipping one way.
 The reason some people throw out their broken mechanical keyboards is because they don’t want that much hassle over a $20 gadget.
 And, of course, you end up having to go without your keyboard for a week while you wait for the replacement to arrive.

 What if I told you that you could fix it yourself for about the same cost as shipping the keyboard back?

 How to fix a broken mechanical keyboard key or switch